Dbarreau/SQL-Security-Filters/README.md

 ```
 This query selects employees in either Finance or Sales.
 I used OR because I want employees from either department, not just both.

+---

-##Retrieve employees that are not in IT
+## Retrieve employees that are not in IT
 Finally, I needed to get employees who are not in IT to apply one more security update.

 ```sql